T-shirt Baby Bandana Bibs

 This one started life as the aforementioned jumper – Christiaan always looked so handsome in it.

 This one used to be the red t-shirt I cut up in the photos.

 Oh…Pieter’s pretty Avengers top and a cloth diaper turned dribblebib.

 Some More Baby Bandana Bib Tutorials

 This gorgeous baby bandana bib is from The Purl Bee.
-It is super quick to make and I love the way it look.
-Although she has made these with fancy fabric, you can make them with any recycled fabric as well.
-Just keep be sure to marry your designs up so that you don’t end up red flowers on the one side and shocking green and puce on the other side
+It is super quick to make and I love the way it looks.
+Although she has made these bibs with fancy fabric, you can make them with any recycled fabric.
+Just be sure to marry your designs up so that you don’t end up red flowers on the one side and shocking green and puce on the other side

 And if you really, really, REALLY don’t want to sew, you can try your hand at these no-sew baby bandana bibs from Swoon!
 And because her pattern calls for jersey cotton, which most t-shirts are, you’re in luck if you feel like upcycling.
 Even if you don’t want to make the no-sew bandana bibs, do yourself a massive favour and take a look at her blog.
 It is just plain pretty.

 I hope you feel inspired to make some baby bandana bibs!